grafana/agent/docs/sources/flow/reference/components/prometheus.integration.apache.md

 --------- | ------------------- | -----------
 `targets` | `list(map(string))` | The targets that can be used to collect `consul` metrics.

-For example, the `targets` could either be passed to a `prometheus.relabel` component to rewrite the metrics' label set, or to a `prometheus.scrape` component that collects the exposed metrics.
+For example, the `targets` can either be passed to a `prometheus.relabel` component to rewrite the metric's label set, or to a `prometheus.scrape` component that collects the exposed metrics.

 ## Component health